OS: This operator is only supported under the Microsoft Windows operating system.

 The OpenVR CHOP receives positional data, frame rendering info, and action data from the OpenVR SDK.
-Each CHOP can output in one of 5 modes: Sensors, Projection Matrices, Controllers, Frame Timings, and Actions.
+Each CHOP can output in one of 5 modes: Sensors, Projection Matrices, Trackers, Frame Timings, Actions and Skeletons.

 Getting Sensor Data at Higher Rates